Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This study presents a systematic evaluation of various attention mechanisms in terms of resource efficiency during model training.
+This study presents a systematic evaluation and benchmarking of various attention mechanisms in terms of resource efficiency during model training.
 Under a unified architecture and dataset, we quantitatively measured key indicators including training time, GPU power usage, and total energy consumption.
-The results show that Flash Attention demonstrates the best overall energy efficiency, with the lowest GPU power consumption and competitive training speed.
+The results show that Flash Attention (customized only for NVIDIA GPU) demonstrates the best overall energy efficiency, with the lowest GPU power consumption and competitive training speed.
 LSH Attention and Linear Attention also achieve low total energy usage due to significantly shorter training durations.
 MLA ranks third in energy efficiency, benefiting from the second-lowest GPU power consumption, which compensates for its moderate training time and maintains its competitive position.
 Overall, the most energy-efficient mechanisms tend to strike a strong balance between low power draw and high computational speed.

-These findings carry important implications for the sustainable model development.
-In hardware-constrained or energy-sensitive deployment scenarios, mechanisms such as Flash Attention, LSH Attention, and MLA offer higher deployment potential.
-Meanwhile, mechanisms like Sliding Window Attention, despite their structural complexity, do not exhibit clear advantages in terms of energy efficiency.
-This underscores the importance of considering both resource cost and model accuracy in the design of attention modules.
-Future work can expand this study by testing these mechanisms on larger open models to evaluate their scalability and generalizability.
+Future work can expand this study by testing these mechanisms on larger numbers of open models to evaluate their scalability and generalizability.
 We can also benchmark on more diverse and multi-task datasets to gain insights into performance under complex workloads.